nemesisdb/nemesisdb/docs/docs/api/kv/kv-find.md

 ## `"paths"`
-The paths to the element(s) matching the criteria returned.
+The paths to the element(s) matching the path returned.
 The key in which the values are found are not returned.

 ## `"kv"`
-The keys and values are returned.
+The keys and values are returned for matching paths.

 ## Response
 `KV_FIND_RSP`

-The `tkn` is always returned so this omitted from the tables below.
+The `tkn` is always returned so this is omitted from the tables below.

 <br/>